samwel-mongare/TDD_Project/README.md

 - RUBY

-## Gems Used

-- Rubocop
-- Colorize

 ## How to Setup

-> You can simply clone or download [this repository](https://github.com/Mosams/school_library.git), and use your favorite browser or code editor to run this program.
+> You can simply clone or download [this repository](git@github.com:Mosams/TDD_Project.git), and use your favorite browser or code editor to run this program.

 - To open the project after download, simply double click the index.html file